KoderNote/kodernote.github.io/_posts/2024-04-13-LOLEX-Patch.md

         "participants": []
     }
 ```
-For what reason, Riot API sent data that didn't contain anything, so we can't recognize this.
-So we solved this problem by making an exception of error.
-But inevitably, **we can't confirm match records of the error**.
+For some reason, The data sent by Riot API didn't contain anything.

 ![image](https://github.com/KoderWiki/koderwiki.github.io/assets/153072257/95ccb3d1-e534-4d59-9dd7-7160071ed63f)

 ## [BUG FIXES.2] Changed structure of SUMMONER-V4

-We've found that Summoner's name is inaccurate.
-It because, structure of SUMMONER-V4 is changed.
+I've found that Summoner's name is inaccurate.
+It because, structure of SUMMONER-V4 has been changed.

 ```python
     puuid = id_data['puuid']